My New Year's Resolution

 New year, new me?

 Not this year.
-My self improvements began for me about 5 months ago.
+My self improvements began for me awhile ago.
 This was not triggered by the idea of a new beginning associated with the new year.
 This was triggered because I needed to make myself healthy.
 In so many ways, I was suffering.
 I am still suffering.
 I know that I am improving.
 I know that I am working toward recovery and I know this year has amazing things in store for me.

 Something else I will not be doing with this new year, dieting.